KHOmega/KH-PC-and-Linux-Setup/README.md

 # For Steam Deck / Linux Users:
 - Click [here](https://github.com/KHOmega/KH-SteamDeck-Setup/blob/main/linux-setup.md) for installation steps on how to install Re:Fined on your Steam Deck / Linux.

+Thank you to [SandeMC](https://github.com/SandeMC) for original PR on the main KH Re:Fined page for converting the original Discord tutorial to Github format